torch2424/picoDeploy/README.md

 The main scripts you will be using are the `ionic:x`, `electron:x`, and `android:x` scripts.

-The android scripts will require you to set up your android environment, outlined in [Building and Deploying for Android](#getting-started)
+The android scripts will require you to set up your android environment, outlined in [Building and Deploying for Android](#building-and-deploying-for-android).

 * `clean` - The default ionic project clean script
 * `lint` - The default ionic project lint script